 CASH MANAGEMENT

-Good cash management is a part of the public trust and is essential in helping to finance the delivery of quality services to the citizens.
+Effective cash management contributes to public trust and is essential in helping to finance the delivery of quality services to the citizens.
 The objective of the County’s investment policies is to achieve a reasonable rate of return while minimizing the potential for capital losses arising from market changes or issuer default.
 The following factors will be considered in priority order in determining investments: (1) safety, (2) liquidity, and (3) yield.

 SCOPE